B00ttichelli/B00ttichelli/README.md

 # Hi, I'm Serhii 👋
 -  🔭II'm open to collaborate on some good projects,where i can develop my skills in Java programing.
--  🌱 Learning Java,Spring Framework, in LOGOS IT-Academy
+-  🌱 Learning Java,Spring Framework and DevSecOps

 ## 🛠 Technical Stack